Man-Sinh-Lee/mastering-kubernetes-4e/ch10/README.md

-Here is a summary of Chapter 10, "Exploring Kubernetes Networking," from *Mastering Kubernetes, Fourth Edition*:
+Here is a summary of Chapter 10, "Exploring Kubernetes Networking"

 ### **Understanding the Kubernetes Networking Model**
 - **Intra-pod Communication**: Containers within the same pod share the same network namespace and can communicate using `localhost`.